 It is highly recommended to get travel insurance with medical coverage, even if you have health insurance in your home country.

-This is mostly due to the fact that your home country health insurance most likely isn’t going to cover any medical expenses from abroad, leaving you vulnerable to potentially high out-of-pocket medical costs in the event of an emergency.
+This is mostly because your home country’s health insurance most likely isn’t going to cover any medical expenses from abroad, leaving you vulnerable to potentially high out-of-pocket medical costs in the event of an emergency.

 With travel insurance, you can ensure that you have medical coverage if you need to seek healthcare for an unexpected injury or illness overseas.